Nights at Sea 2 loneliness and the sound of thoughts

 Nights at Sea #2 Loneliness and the sound of thoughts

-A Eulogy to sailing
+A eulogy to sailing

 All around us, the water sparkles like a blanket of sequins, and Flying Fish, lit in bioluminescence, scatter across the water before our bow like aquatic shooting stars.
 Behind our stern, we have drawn a sparkling track on the water, revealing that my steering is a little unfocused.
 A waxing crescent moon, tilted in the sky like a flaming canoe, is setting on the horizon.
 And behind it, the darkness is closely woven, with plaited clouds and astral tinsels.
 You need darkness to reveal the light.